trughooputh/react-native-epxloration/README.md

 # React Native Masterclass hands on 📖

-Welcome to the React Native Masterclass Hands-On project!
+Welcome to the React Native exploration project!

 This project serves as a hands-on introduction to React Native, providing you with a practical learning experience as you develop a mobile application.
-Designed for those who already have a foundation in React and JavaScript, this project covers the basics of React Native development, from setup to API integration, allowing you to quickly adapt your web development skills to mobile.
+Designed for those who already have a foundation in React and JavaScript, some knowledge about TypeScript, this project covers the basics of React Native development, from setup to API integration, allowing you to quickly adapt your web development skills to mobile.

 ![Porsche Digital x React Native](assets/porsche%20digital%20x%20react%20native.png)

 ## Who is this for?
 This project is ideal for:

-Recent graduates or students who are experienced with React and JavaScript
+Recent graduates or students who are experienced with React and JavaScript, wants to touch a bit of TypeScript

 Developers eager to transition from web to mobile development